 Landmark School is accredited by the New England Association of Schools & Colleges (NEAS&C) and is a diploma-granting institution.
-The High School program progresses students through a high school curriculum and prepares them for post-secondary opportunities while also remediating language skills.
-Through the Admissions process and in coordination with the campus, students are placed into one of three programs at the high school: Expressive Language, Founders, and Preparatory.
+The High School program progresses students through a high school curriculum and prepares them for college and other post-secondary opportunities while also remediating language skills.
+Through the Admission process and in coordination with the campus, students are placed into one of three programs at the High School: Expressive Language, Founders, and Preparatory.

 Instruction in each program is language-based.
 Faculty integrate specific strategies and techniques that emphasize and reinforce reading, written expression, and study skills into every area of the curriculum.

 The scheduling process at Landmark School is individualized, and each student’s specific needs are considered.
 Classes are intentionally small and are typically comprised of 6-8 students.
 Class groupings are formed according to skill levels and diagnostic profiles in each subject area.
 Factors such as age, learning style, past performance, and social skills are also considered.

 Below are sample schedules for 10th grade students in each program.

 |Grammar and Writing II||Geometry||Biology||American Journeys II||Applied Study Skills||Elective|

 Each student at Landmark School is assigned an academic advisor.
 The advisor works with teachers, department heads, residential advisors, counseling staff, and the administrative team to meet student needs and develop effective academic programming.
 The advisor directly supervises, observes, and directs a student’s daily one-to-one language-arts based tutorial.
 This role is unique to Landmark School and is often the pivotal factor that ensures each student’s success.